 For the purposes of the SHOPP Guidelines, a new traffic lane, as prohibited by Government Code Section 14526.5, shall be defined as the portion of the traveled way for the through movement of a single line of motor vehicles.
-In other words, the addition of a lane to widen a highway and thereby increase the overall-for the purpose of increasing the route's throughput capacity would not be eligible.
+In other words, the addition of a lane to widen a highway for the purpose of increasing the route's throughput capacity would not be eligible.

-Examples of SHOPP-eligible operational improvements based on an engineer's analysis projects include, but are not limited to the following:
+Examples of SHOPP-eligible operational improvements based on an engineer's analysis include, but are not limited to the following:

-- Auxiliary lanes less than one mile in length near ramps and interchanges to that allow for safe acceleration and deceleration of entering and exiting vehicles. - Intersection modifications including traffic signals. - c.
-Bike Bicycle and pedestrian facilities. - d.
-Slow moving vehicle lanes on conventional highways and four lane freeways, where justified on the basis of an engineering analysis. - e.
-Curve Horizontal and vertical alignment corrections improvements. - f.
-Turning lanes including two-way left turn lanes. - g.
-Intersection Cchannelization improvements. - h.
-Turnouts. - i.
-Chain control and truck brake inspection sites. - j.
-Shoulder widening improvements. - k.
-Traffic Management Systems. - I. Traffic Management Centers. - m.
+- Auxiliary lanes less than one mile in length near ramps and interchanges that allow for safe acceleration and deceleration of entering and exiting vehicles.

+- b.
+Intersection modifications.

+- c.
+Bicycle and pedestrian facilities.

+- d.
+Slow moving vehicle lanes.

+- e.
+Horizontal and vertical alignment improvements.

+- Turning lanes including two-way left turn lanes.

+- g.
+Intersection channelization improvements.

+- h.
+Turnouts.

+- i.
+Chain control and truck brake inspection sites.

+- Shoulder improvements.

+- k.
+Traffic Management Systems.

+- Traffic Management Centers.

+- m.
 Multimodal corridor projects.